Apple vs Orange - Health impact and Nutrition Comparison

 Apple and apple product consumption has been demonstrated to have an inverse association with cardiovascular disease and coronary mortality.
 These cardioprotective effects are said to be mostly due to the dietary antioxidants found in apples (4).

-While there are few studies about the association of orange fruits and cardiovascular health, there is enough research about orange juice to conclude what effects the fruit might have.
+While there are few studies about the association between orange fruits and cardiovascular health, there is enough research about orange juice to conclude what effects the fruit might have.

 Orange juice consumption has been researched to improve cardiovascular risk factors by lowering glucose levels, insulin resistance, levels of total cholesterol, and low-density cholesterol (8).

-Studies have also found orange juice to have the potential of significantly decreasing systolic blood pressure and pulse pressure (9, 10).
+Studies have also found orange juice to have the potential to significantly decrease systolic blood pressure and pulse pressure (9, 10).

 Diabetes

-Unsurprisingly, research has shown that adding one serving of apples to a diet has been associated with a significant reduction of the risk of type 2 diabetes mellitus (11).
+Unsurprisingly, research has shown that adding one serving of apples to a diet has been associated with a significant reduction in the risk of type 2 diabetes mellitus (11).

 While orange consumption can also play a role in the prevention of diabetes, it has not been found to be as significant as apple consumption (12, 13).